RNP-Plus/rnpp-packages/publishing.md

 ### Create new versions of packages

-the following command update the change log file and apply the version bump for each package that had a previous changeset
+the following command updates the change log file and applies the version bump for each package that had a previous changeset

 ```shell